Slip and Fall Attorney

 If you are injured due to a slip, trip, or fall in the workplace, you are likely entitled to workers’ compensation or even Social Security benefits.
 However, it is often difficult to obtain the level of coverage you need without the assistance of a slip and fall lawyer or premises liability attorney.
 This is largely due to the fact that your insurance company or employer may offer you a settlement that is a fraction of what you actually deserve.

 It is important to have all contracts reviewed by a legal professional before signing to ensure you are receiving a fair amount of compensation.
 Houston slip and fall attorney Michael Shelton has handled injury claims for construction and industrial workers for over 40 years.
 His insider perspective of the industry provides a unique advantage to all his clients.
-He can review your case and fight on your behalf to help you collect the maximum compensation possible.
+He can investigate your fall accident and fight on your behalf to help you collect the maximum compensation possible.

 Workers' Comp Claims vs. Personal Injury Lawsuits